10 Color Singles

 10 Color Singles is a compilation album released by High and Mighty Color on December 26, 2007.
 It comes in two editions, one featuring an additional DVD which contains most of the band's music videos.

 Overview

 10 Color single is the first "best" album from the group, containing their first 10 singles.
 The album will also be released with a special edition of "Ichirin no Hana" and is expected to contain a music video for Mushroom, a b-side from the single Dreams.

 Promotion

 To promote the album, a black van campaign was started.
 Information on where to purchase the album online and in person was posted on the side of a black van alongside the album's cover.
-The van drove through 10 different cities for three weeks promoting the sale of the album, making its final stop in Okinawa on the day of the release.
+The van drove through 10 cities for three weeks promoting the sale of the album, making its final stop in Okinawa on the day of the release.